Beast of Burden

 Oh little sister

-Pretty, pretty, pretty, pretty, pretty girls
+Pretty, pretty, pretty, pretty, pretty, pretty girls

-You're a pretty, pretty, pretty, pretty, pretty, pretty girl
+Ooh, you're a pretty, pretty, pretty, pretty, pretty, pretty girl

 Pretty, pretty, such a pretty, pretty, pretty girl